 A P P does not apply during a period of authorised unpaid leave of absence, unauthorised unpaid leave of absence or absence due to industrial action.
 A P P should not be added to the cumulative pensionable pay for that period of absence.

 A P P does not apply during a part of relevant child related leave if the member receives pensionable pay that is more than Assumed Pensionable Pay for that part of the leave period.
 On those days, the employee and employer pay contributions on the actual pensionable pay received.
-Relevant child related leave means ordinary maternity, paternity or adoption leave, paid parental bereavement leave, paid shared parental leave and paid additional maternity or adoption leave.
+Relevant child related leave means ordinary maternity, ordinary adoption leave, paternity leave, paid parental bereavement leave, paid neonatal care leave, paid shared parental leave and paid additional maternity or adoption leave.

 A P P does not apply during: